jsmolka/blog/content/eggvance/progress-5.md

 }
 ```

 I will explain 'state dependent dispatching' for the processor mode.
-There exists a specific `bx` instruction (speak branch and exchange) which allows the processor to change its mode.
+There exists a specific `bx` instruction (speak branch and exchange) that allows the processor to change its mode.
 If the lowest bit in the target address is equal to one, the processor changes its mode to Thumb (16-bit).
-Otherwise it remains in ARM mode (32-bit).
+Otherwise, it remains in ARM mode (32-bit).
 The example given below changes the `state` variable when switching from ARM to Thumb mode.
 If we want to change back from Thumb to ARM mode we need to clear this flag again.

 ```cpp
 if (cpsr.t = addr & 0x1) {